9-Day Southwest USA Road Trip Itinerary

 The views of White Sands National Monument are stunning.

-As we were leaving we saw a sweet family driving through the park with 3 kids and passed on our sleds to them.
+As we were leaving we saw a family driving through the park with 3 kids and passed on our sleds to them.
 The joy in their faces was priceless and it worked out perfectly.

 There are not a lot of parking lots along the dunes.
 We just pulled off to the side and got out.
 Thankfully this was during March and the crowds were very low.
 We were the only people around for most of our visit.

 After our sledding we finished our drive to Las Cruces where we picked up dinner and crashed for the night.
-We stayed at the Springhill Suite Las Cruces.
-It was clean, affordable, and offered breakfast in the morning.

 We woke up early feeling well rested and ready to start the next part of our trip.
 The nice part about being on east coast time is that we got on the road early and didn’t have to deal with much traffic.